StageDirect/StageNet/README.md

 # StageNet

-StageNet is a protocol to abstract and expand upon DMX signals.
+StageNet is a protocol for unifying communication to multiple data sources, primarily targeted at lighting/theater systems.
 It uses UDP and WebSockets to achieve reliable, real-time communication between a console and gateway boxes.

 To read the specification, see [PROTOCOL.md](PROTOCOL.md).